 How Your Monthly Payment Affects Your Price Range

 As shown above, your monthly debt obligations affect how much house you can afford.
-With a lot of debt, it’s hard to make a mortgage payment that qualifies you for the home you want.
+With significant debt, it’s hard to make a mortgage payment that qualifies you for the home you want.

 It’s also important to keep in mind how interest rates affect your monthly payment.
 By paying so much interest over the course of 30 years, even small fluctuations in interest rates will affect your monthly payment.
 That’s why you see your neighbors scrambling to refinance their mortgages when interest rates drop.